EdiBERT, a generative model for image editing: Motivating EdiBERT for image editing

 where $\mathbb{U}(Z)$ refers to the uniform distribution on the space of tokens $Z$.
-Note that we do not use any mask token in the current formulation.
-Similarly to \cite{bao2021beit}, the sampling function $\varphi$ is defined with a 2D masking strategy, and the training positions are selected by drawing random 2D rectangles in the 2D patch extracted from the encoder.
-Let us now call $\Tilde{s}$ and $\Tilde{\mathcal{D}_{s}}$, respectively the perturbed sequence and dataset:
+Similarly to \citet{bao2021beit}, the sampling function $\varphi$ is defined with a 2D masking strategy, and the training positions are selected by drawing random 2D rectangles in the 2D patch extracted from the encoder.
+Note that, contrarily to \citet{bao2021beit} and \citet{devlin2018bert}, we only use random tokens from the codebook but no [MASK] tokens.
+We argue this setting corresponds more to our use cases (denoising or editing), where we want to sample conditionally to an entire perturbed sequence.